 A great deal depends on the 'fit' between the student and the ministry context and the 'fit' between student and Ministry Mentor (MM).
 These two relationships need to be discerned carefully for the EM to be successful.
-The choice of the ministry context and MM should begin well before the EM begins so that all parties involved - the student, the MM and the

-FS (Faculty Supervisor, who also will often be the Program Coordinator)- are all in agreement.
+The choice of the ministry context and MM should begin well before the EM begins so that all parties involved - the student, the MM and the FS (Faculty Supervisor, who, in most cases will be the MCM Program Coordinator)- are all in agreement.
 First, the student is to arrange a preliminary interview with the Faculty Supervisor (FS) to discuss the possibility of the EM.
 Second, the student is to arrange for a preliminary interview with a representative(s) of the ministry context, with the potential MM present, for the purpose of determining a healthy ministry 'fit'.
 An application form for the MM to be submitted to the FS is included in this syllabus.
 Upon receiving the application form the FS may follow up with further interaction if more information is needed.
 Normally the MM would participate in some foundational mentorship training supplied by Briercrest Seminary, but experienced mentors will have this requirement waived.
 Once these preliminary stages are complete, the details of the EM may be planned.
+(Note: If the MM for CM 708/09 is the same as CM 608/09, this preliminary part of the process is waived.)
 The MM is making a significant investment in both time and energy since serving in this role requires a weekly meeting with the student, monthly phone or video calls with the FS and mid-point and final evaluations of the student.